-Students are allowed to enter this major when they either have successfully completed a general biology course prior to entering EUC or have passed the EUC course LSC214 General Biology in the first year.
+Students are allowed to enter this major when they either have successfully completed a general biology course prior to entering EUC or have passed the EUC course ACC112 Basics of Life in the first year.

 Coordinator: Dr A. Vasques

 - Food & Nutrition (LSC)

 - The Climate Crisis (ECB/HUM)

 - Plant Biology & Diversity (LSC)